jnamburi/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 * Click the **Subscriptions** tab on the endpoint detail page.
 * Click the **Gear** icon next to the subscription you want to delete.
 * Click **Delete**.

+You can also delete your subscriptions from the 'Review Subscriptions' section.